 - Cross training such as cycling, swimming and deep water running are great ways to keep up your cardio fitness whilst not running at your usual intensity.
 Try to match this to your normal training schedule – for example if you would normally do 3 runs a week – perhaps a 1 hour slow run, a 30 minute tempo run and a 20 minute speed/interval session try to replicate both the time and the intensity of these sessions on a bike or in the water.

 - Work on technique – video analysis can help to find the route cause of why you are injured and specific tailored running drills and strengthening exercises can help prevent this problem reoccurring in the future.
 This is also going to help improve your efficiency as a runner so when your injury is healed you’re likely to be better than ever!
-Think about investing in our Running Rehab service – where we will analyse your running and combine this with an in depth physical assessment to identify and target any potential troublesome areas that need some work or adjusting.
+Think about investing in our exercise-rehabilitation– where we will analyse your running and combine this with an in depth physical assessment to identify and target any potential troublesome areas that need some work or adjusting.

 - Don’t neglect strength and conditioning – use the time off running to work on areas of weakness.
 For example if you always get achy calves at the end of a run try building strength with single leg heel raises.
 Or if you are getting knee pain you can often work the hip and core muscles really hard without irritating the knee.
 A physiotherapist will be able to assess which areas of weakness might have contributed to your injury and guide you through a specific individualised strength training programme that isn’t going to aggravate it.

 - Beat stress!
 A lot of us use running as a tool to keep our mental health in check so not being able to run can lead to feeling of guilt, anxiety and depression.
-It’s important to find another outlet for stress – cycling, swimming, yoga and Pilates can be great alternatives.
+It’s important to find another outlet for stress – cycling, swimming, yoga and clinical-pilates can be great alternatives.
 Remember not to be too hard on yourself, recovery is an important part of the training process.
 Take this time to restore your general wellbeing – eat healthily, drink plenty of water and make sure you are getting enough sleep – this is going to speed up your recovery.